 In fact, it’s impossible to predict just how much a fish tank will cost to buy and maintain without more information.
 For example, the type of fish inside the tank, tank size, and whether the tank will be filled with saltwater or freshwater all affect the price dramatically.

-To learn approximate prices for a variety of fish tanks and different factors that affect their cost, read on.
-This price guide can help you know how much you need to budget for your new fish tank.
+To learn more about prices for a variety of fish tanks and different factors that affect their cost, read on.
+This price guide can help you determine how much you need to budget for your new fish tank.
 Let’s get started.

 How Much Does a Fish Tank Cost? – It Depends